 Want to save a whole heap of money by making your own Natural Horsemanship Halter?
-It takes some patience the first time you do it, but once you get the hang of the knots it's very satisfying to do.
+It takes some patience the first time you do it, but once you get the hang of the knots it's very satisfying to do and you can get creative with colors and embellishments.
 Here's how...

 by Connie Nygard